 - Psychiatric Mental Health Nurse Practitioner (PMHNP)

-The capstone experience includes 2 courses focused on the DNP project and a clinical immersion course.
+The final project includes 2 courses focused on the DNP project and a clinical immersion course.
 The foundations for the DNP project occur during Year 1 with the series of practice inquiry courses.

 The combination of the project implementation course with the clinical immersion course in the final quarter is intended to provide an opportunity for synthesis of advanced practice, practice inquiry, and leadership and also to serve as a transition to advanced practice as a DNP-prepared practitioner.